EAGrahamJr/kobots-devices/README.md

 ![Just Build](https://github.com/EAGrahamJr/kobots-devices/actions/workflows/build.yaml/badge.svg)

+# Ch-ch-changes

+- v 0.1.0 introduced a breaking API changes
+  - `CRICHITHatDeviceFactory` was renamed to `CRICKITHat` and factory device creation is no longer directly accessible
+  - `AdafruitSeeSaw` and the former "CRICKIT Internals" were refactored to the `microcontroller` package
+  - New `GamepadQT` device added

 ## Building

 This project uses [Gradle](https://gradle.org), so the only thing you need is a compatible JDK<sup>**1**</sup>.
 Additionally, because the project is [Kotlin](https://kotlinlang.org) and uses the _Kotlin Gradle plugin_, a Kotlin installation is also not necessary.<sup>**2**</sup>